JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 end
 ```

-## Dot Syntax for Vectorizing Functions
+## Dot syntax for vectorizing functions

 In technical-computing languages, it is common to have *vectorized* versions of functions.
 Consider that we have a function `f(x)`.
 Its vectorized version is a function that applies function `f` to each element of an array `A` and returns a new array `f(A)`.
 Such functions are beneficial in languages, where loops are slow and vectorized versions of functions are written in a low-level language (C, Fortran,...) and are much faster.